HUMMINGBIRD HABITAT

 -

-Hummingbirds must feed 3-5 times per hour.
+As we said above, hummingbirds feed a lot; 3-5 times per hour!
 They will become reliant on your garden for food, but there will be times when there are not enough blooms to support them.
-It is a good idea to hang a feeder(s) in your garden.

 Hummingbird’s Favorite Flowers: